paritytech/polkadot/roadmap/implementers-guide/src/node/collators/collator-protocol.md

 > TODO: note the incremental validation function Ximin proposes at https://github.com/paritytech/polkadot/issues/1348

 As this network protocol serves as a bridge between collators and validators, it communicates primarily with one subsystem on behalf of each.
 As a collator, this will receive messages from the [`CollationGeneration`][CG] subsystem.
-As a validator, this will communicate with the [`CandidateBacking`][CB] and [`CandidateSelection`][CS] subsystems.
+As a validator, this will communicate only with the [`CandidateBacking`][CB].

 ## Protocol